 The analysis of the marketing mix

 - Product.
 It is common knowledge that the product component is evaluated throughout the company's ability to meet the needs of its target consumers.
 Kellogg's has taken into consideration the contemporary popularity of healthy eating and sports.
-Owing to the company's dedication to its consumer's healthy eating trends it has successful introduced a number of appropriate products in the frames of the aforementioned market segment ("Using new product development" 2014).
+Owing to the company's dedication to its consumer's healthy eating trends it has successful introduced a number of appropriate products in the frames of the aforementioned market segment.